 How does the tone change throughout the piece of writing?
-From From nostalgic From romantic From positive adventurous to to tense to tense. to tense. confused
+From adventurous to confused From nostalgic to tense From romantic to tense.
+From positive to tense.

 How would you summarise this article in 4 sentences?

 200 word challenge: Produce a piece of descriptive writing where the mood changes from being positive to negative mid-way through.